LucaBarile/USBDriveDataStealer/README.md

   <li>
     Make yourself aware that by plugging an USB drive into a device, you are always exposing its data to a potential risk.<br>
     This is true even if the device belongs to a person you know and trust; it may have been infected by a malware that, among other malicious actions, could do exactly what USB Drive Data Stealer does, sending the collected data to the attacker.<br>
-    You could solve the problem by using a USB drive containing nonconfidential files whose theft and/or publication would not be a problem for you.
+    You could solve the problem by using a USB drive containing nonconfidential files whose theft and/or publication wouldn't be a problem for you.
   </li>

   <li>